* originally published in Feb. 2018. Updated Sept. 2021

 Connecting to Comcast

-OLN would rebrand itself to Versus for the start of the 2007-2008 season, more importantly, they were owned by cable giant, Comcast.
-Comcast, who owns the Philadelphia Flyers and is based out of Philadelphia, was about to go through a period of rapid growth.
+OLN would rebrand itself to Versus for the start of the 2007-08 season, more importantly, they were owned by cable giant, Comcast, which was about to go through a period of rapid growth.

 As of 2013, Comcast was far and away the leading cable provider in the US.
 Even more importantly, in 2011 Comcast acquired NBC Universal.
 This included networks such as USA, CNBC, and MSNBC.
-Ironically, not even a year later, Comcast owned network, Versus, rebranded itself to NBC Sports Network.
+Then, not even a year later, the Comcast-owned Versus network rebranded itself to NBC Sports Network.

 Bettman helped ensure every playoff game in 2012 was nationally televised.
 That paid off right away.
 The epic war fought between the Flyers and Penguins in the first round brought in outstanding ratings on a national scale.
 In fact, the playoffs as a whole did very well that year, with the exception of the Final, probably due to how lopsided it was early on.
 But having the Kings back in the Final did renew a lot of interest in hockey in Southern California.